Marius Guenzel

 • Marius Guenzel, In Too Deep: The Effect of Sunk Costs on Corporate Investment (The Journal of Finance, forthcoming).

 Abstract: Sunk costs are unrecoverable costs that should not affect decision-making.
 I provide evidence that firms systematically fail to ignore sunk costs and that this leads to significant investment distortions.
 In fixed-exchange-ratio stock mergers, aggregate market fluctuations after parties enter into a binding merger agreement induce plausibly exogenous variation in the final acquisition cost.
-These quasi-random cost shocks strongly predict firms’ commitment to an acquired business following deal completion, with an interquartile cost increase reducing subsequent divestiture rates by 8-9%.
+These quasi-random cost shocks strongly predict firms’ commitment to an acquired business following deal completion, with an interquartile cost increase reducing subsequent divestiture rates by 8% to 9%.
 Consistent with an intrapersonal sunk cost channel, distortions are concentrated in firm-years in which the acquiring CEO is still in office.

 • Mark Borgschulte, Marius Guenzel, Canyao Liu, Ulrike Malmendier, CEO Stress, Aging, and Death (The Journal of Finance, forthcoming).